timacdonald/framework/pr.md

 ## Warming via the scheduler

-Warming the cache manually works great, however keep the cache warm without having direct interaction is another.
+Warming the cache manually works great, however keeping the cache warm without having direct interaction is another thing.
 This is where the scheduler comes in.

-Imagine you want to keep the Laravel website cache warm even if you don't have users hitting it right now.
+Imagine you want to keep the Laravel website cache warm so no user ever receives a stale or empty cache hit.
 You can configure the schedule to warm objects as needed:

 ```php
 <?php